JonasBreuling/scipy_dae/README.md

 \end{aligned}
 $$

-Since the implemented solvers are designed for index 1 DAE's we have to perform some sort of index reduction.
+Since the implemented solvers are designed for index 1 DAEs we have to perform some sort of index reduction.
 Therefore, we use the [stabilized index 1 formulation of Hiller and Anantharaman](https://doi.org/10.1002/nme.1620320803).
 The resulting index 1 system is given as

 $$
 \begin{aligned}